 Balmedie is part of the Country Park and is a flat, sandy beach with sand dunes to the rear of the beach.
 One can walk either North or South for several miles.
-There is ample car parking, toilets and a ranger centre.
+There is ample car parking, toilets and a volunteer run beach wheelchair service.
 Access is via the car park along board walks, through the dunes to the beach.
+There is also access for horses and parking for horse boxes.

 Balmedie is a small growing village, not far north from Aberdeen.
 It is well known for its stunning, long beach with an impressive, natural sand dune system that stretches 14miles (23km) to Ythan Estuary.
 The sand dune system is the fifth largest in the UK and is constantly shifting and expanding.
 During the 15th century the dunes engulf a church and part of a village, which can still be partially seen amongst the sand.